NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 # Overview

 The _"Browse"_ tab provides access to all of the project's content.
-All content is driven by [GDC Dictionary](../../Dictionary/index.md) and the interface is dynamically generated to accomodate the content.
+Most content is driven by [GDC Dictionary](../../Dictionary/index.md) and the interface is dynamically generated to accomodate the content.

-Please refer to [GDC Dictionary](../../Dictionary/index.md) for more details about a specific field.
+Please refer to [GDC Dictionary](../../Dictionary/index.md) for more details about a dictionary-generated fields, columns and filters.

+All static components are detailed in this User Guide.

 [![GDC Submission Cases Default View](images/GDC_Submission_Cases_Default.png)](images/GDC_Submission_Cases_Default.png "Click to see the full image.")